Covid-19 Update 2: Family Drop-in returns

 Each month, towards the end of the drop-in, is music time.
 This enables the volunteers to quietly start to pack up the drop-in session, whilst keeping the children focused on a fun activity.
 The actual music activity varies, with regular visits from Ruth Whitelaw and member parent Kevin Tant (whom some of you may know).

-The Mercread Center is on the Mercread Road, where there isn’t any parking.
-Instead, head for one of the town’s car-parks or for Cornfield Close (shown on map below), (A259 to Highlands Road, then as close to Cornfield Close as you can) where there is plenty of parking.
-At the end of Cornfield Close is an alleyway that will bring you out directly opposite the Mecread Centre (You can see the alleyway, if you examine the map below carefully).
+The Mercread Center is on Mercread Road, where there isn’t any parking.
+Instead, head for one of the town’s car parks or for Cornfield Close (shown on the map below), (A259 to Highlands Road, then as close to Cornfield Close as you can) where there is plenty of parking.
+At the end of Cornfield Close is an alleyway that will bring you out directly opposite the Mecread Centre (You can see the alleyway if you examine the map below carefully).